FunkyDe/ho-ieee/README.md

 # Why?

-HOI4's base modding script uses signed 32-bit fixed-point variables(referred to later as pdxvars), ranging from -2,147,483.648 to 2,147,483.647, with accuracy to the thousandth-place.
+HOI4's modding script uses signed 32-bit fixed-point variables(referred to later as pdxvars), ranging from -2,147,483.648 to 2,147,483.647, with accuracy to the thousandth-place.
 This means that variables can overflow or are truncated, losing data.
 So, I am working on an implementation floating-point variables according to the IEEE 754 standard, which would allow for both a greater range of numbers and a greater precision, while maintaining a modder-friendly interface within Paradox's provided modding script.
 Currently, this project is a work-in-progress, and likely will be for the near future as there is still much to do.

 # Key Functions
 Below is a chart of the scripts I found most interesting, where to find them, and what they do.
 I have omitted the "_trigger" ending for some of their names, as that has no impact on their actual function: